Branscombe is one of the most picturesque villages on England’s Jurassic Coast. Find out what there is to see and do here in this handy little guide.

 But on this one particular occasion in the run up to Christmas, the following offer popped up on their daily deals email, and my interest was piqued.

 Despite my mum’s side of the family originating from neighbouring Dorset, Devon is a county I’ve barely explored – with the exception of attending a festival in Ottery St. Marys and spending a day in nearby Exeter.
+And I’d certainly not visited anywhere along the Jurassic Coast (that I can remember, at least!).

 Stu’s birthday was also just a few weeks away, and whilst he’s not really a fan of city breaks, he does love the coast.
 So I thought, hmmm, perhaps this could be a potential birthday gift for him.

-I read through the details and learned that the coastal escape was based in a village called Branscombe, and that Branscombe is “one of the most relaxing and picturesque villages on the Jurassic Coastline,” according to visitsouthdevon.co.uk.
+I read through the details and learned that the coastal escape was based in a village called Branscombe, and that Branscombe is “one of the most relaxing and picturesque villages on the Jurassic Coast,” according to visitsouthdevon.co.uk.

 I then proceeded to Google the accommodation itself.
 The Masons Arms is described on Booking.com as, “dating back to the 14th-century” and offering “an award-winning restaurant, locally brewed ales and free parking.”